 1. They are self supporting.
 Those who are unemployable and living off the host-country must return to their own country.

 2. All expat citizens must pass a written and oral examination in the language of their chosen country.
 This will mean Brits over here will have to learn Spanish whether they like it or not, and thus be able to live anywhere in the country, rather than in Ex-Pat communities.
-Most importantly it will mean that people like the illiterate Roma Gypsies currently unemployable and living the life of Riley in the UK at our expense, with no prospect of them ever working, will have to learn the language and then get a job.
+Most importantly it will mean that people like the illiterate Roma Gypsies currently unemployable and living the life of Riley in the UK, especially in Sheffield, at our expense, with no prospect of them ever working, will have to learn the language and then get a job.
 If not, then out with them as well.
 Is that unreasonable?

 The temperature here has been really, really hot.
 As usual much hotter than BBC Weather predicted.
 I have a thermometer in the habitation area and its telling me that we have 26.8˚C indoors with the door open, and it was over 32˚C out in the sun earlier.

 This evening The Chef and I went for a wander in to town, well the edge of it really.
 In the evenings we leave the centre to the tattooed, lobster skinned, beer-swillers.
 Once there we treated ourselves to a Chinese meal for €12.90 (just over a tenner) for two, including a bottle of wine, and believe it or not it was all very nice and excellent value for money.

 Having left the restaurant we passed a large open-fronted bar about five or six doors down, and there 'on stage' in a near empty bar was a chap wearing a familiar hat.
 I said to The Chef " He looks like Mickey Pierce out of 'Only Fools & Horses", and sure enough after a few minutes we established that it was the retired actor Patrick Murray who played him, giving a presentation about the show with video clips and anecdotes from it.
 Sad that the man has come to this.